CommandHandler Specification¶

 git.validate_checkout(checkout_path)to confirm it is a git repository (error if not). - Returns

-(checkout_path, repo, None).
+(checkout_path, project, None).

 Summary of error conditions: